omardajani-cu/CSCI3302_Final_Project/README.md

     - grocery.wbt
         - modified wbt file for trilateration and better obstacle detection
 ```
+### Flow of execution
+1. Manual mapping with lidar sensor on robot
+    * CV color recognition is used to add checkpoints on oject detection
+    * User is also able to manually add waypoitns with keyboard press
+2. User is able to go directly from this mode to then auonomously navigate facility using collected checkpoints
+    * If robot gets stuck, user can arrest control from robot to drive it and then re assign control to autonomous controller
+3. When a checkpoint is hit, control is given to the user to manipulate arm
+    * In manipulation mode, user can change to manual drive mode or give control back to autonomous controller to locate to next waypoint
+    * User can use keyboard press to locate to a basket position, use IK to go to a default position, or manually control

 ## Changes to .wbt File
 * Additional Sensors
     * onboard_lidar_1